SarahZimmermann-Schmutzler/truck_signs_api/README.md

     git clone git@github.com:SarahZimmermann-Schmutzler/truck_signs_api.git
     ```

-2. Configure the environment variables.
+2. Configure the `environment variables`.
     - Copy the content of the example env file that is inside the truck_signs_designs folder into a .env file:
         ```bash
         cd truck_signs_designs/settings